 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This help guarantee that the work is done properly using current installation best practices.
-Since 2012, the Virginia Department of Professional and Occupational Regulation has issued Alternative Energy Systems (AES) licenses to contractors who install solar photovoltaic systems.
-A contractor with an AES license may need to subcontract electrical, HVAC or plumbing work.
+Verify that your solar installer is properly licensed.
+This helps ensure that the work is done correctly using current installation best practices.
+Since 2012, the Virginia Department of Professional and Occupational Regulation has issued Alternative Energy Systems (AES) licenses to contractors working on solar photovoltaic systems.
+A contractor with an AES license may need to subcontract HVAC, electrical or plumbing work.

-Top-notch solar installations should come with strong workmanship and performance warranties.
-A workmanship guarantee covers installation defects, such as poor alignment, cracks in the panels, or poor wiring.
-A performance warranty ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Quality solar installations should come with comprehensive workmanship and performance warranties.
+The workmanship guarantee covers any installation problems such as cracks in the panels, poor alignment, or poor wiring.
+The performance guarantee ensures a specific energy output level.
+Strong warranties indicate that a solar installer trusts its installations.

-Solar panels can help reduce your electricity costs long-term.
-When weighing solar panel's cost and value, be sure to weigh these considerations.
+Solar panels can help reduce your electricity costs over time.
+When evaluating solar panel's cost and value, be sure to factor in these considerations.

 Incentive Type: Personal Tax Deduction